NatLabRockies/opet-firmware/README.md

         - Indicates if the overcurrent protection bypass is active or not
         - If active, the current reading is invalid as the current is bypasses through a MOSFET to protect the shunt resistor from overloading and overheating
         - If current range is set to auto range this will be reset automatically unless the current is above the rating (maximum range) of the OPET board
-        - If current is in manual range this will have to be reset manually (see section 4.3.6.4)
+        - If current is in manual range this will have to be reset manually (see [Overcurrent bypass reset](#overcurrent-bypass-reset))
     - Bit 5: Bias Voltage error
         - Indicates if the bias voltage is out of specified boundaries
         - for example, when supply is switched off